 Notes

-To make these with a fruit or a veggie, omit the water in Step 4.
-Add 1/4 cup mashed recipe banana or banana puree, pumpkin puree, applesauce, butternut squash puree, OR sweet potato puree.
+- To make these with fruit or a veggie flavor, omit the water in Step 4.
+Choose one flavor from below.
 Proceed with the recipe as directed, though know you may need to bake up to an additional 10 minutes.
 Look for the edges to start turning golden brown.
 It just seems to take a little longer when you add a puree.

 I’m so glad!